ilastik/ilastik.github.io/documentation/objects/objects.md

 #Object Classification Workflow
 ##Input

-As the name suggests, object classification workflow aims to classify full *objects*, based on object-level features and user annotations.
+As the name suggests, the object classification workflow aims to classify full *objects*, based on object-level features and user annotations.
 In order to do so, the workflow needs *segmentation* images besides the usual raw image data.
 Depending on the availability of these segmentation images, the user can choose between three flavors of object classification workflow, which differ by their input data:

+* Object Classification (from pixel classification)
+* Object Classification (from prediction image)
+* Object Classification (from binary image)

 ![](figs/ilastik_start_screen.png)

-* Object Classification (from pixel classification) This is a combined workflow, which lets you start from the raw data, perform pixel classification as described in
+### Object Classification (from pixel classification)
+This is a combined workflow, which lets you start from the raw data, perform pixel classification as described in
 [Pixel Classification workflow]({{site.baseurl}}/documentation/pixelclassification/pixelclassification.html)